Are you further along in your pregnancy? Are you finding it hard to sleep?

 As amazing as it is, growing a baby puts an incredible amount of stress on your body.
 Even in your most relaxed position, you can still feel incredible discomfort, making sleep difficult.

 It doesn’t help that, when you’re pregnant, you are limited in the number of sleep positions you can enjoy.
-You can no longer sleep on your stomach due to your bulging belly, nor can you sleep on your back as your uterus will put pressure on the vena cava, a major blood vessel (source).
+You can no longer sleep on your stomach due to your bulging belly, nor can you sleep on your back as your uterus will put pressure on the vena cava, a major blood vessel (1).

-Even side sleepers are afflicted with limited sleep positions while pregnant, since the recommendation is generally to sleep on your left side to maximize blood flow to your baby (source).
+Even side sleepers are afflicted with limited sleep positions while pregnant, since the recommendation is generally to sleep on your left side to maximize blood flow to your baby (2).

 Sleeping in one position for a long period creates pressure points that cause significant discomfort in a non-pregnant person.

-Some of the major causes of discomfort while sleeping are:
+Some of the major causes of discomfort when sleeping while pregnant are: